abhiyanbhattarai/Caption-Generation/README.md

 ## Project Portfolio

-Check out my [Wix Project Portfolio](https://sdntbhardwaj.wixsite.com/cap-genius) to explore more of my projects and achievements.
+Check out our [Wix Project Portfolio](https://sdntbhardwaj.wixsite.com/cap-genius) to explore our team and working.

 ## How To Run?